Jan Baptist Xavery

-Jan Baptist Xavery or Jan Baptist Xavery (30 March 1697, in Antwerp – 19 July 1742, in Antwerp) was a Flemish sculptor principally active in the Dutch Republic.
+Jan Baptist Xavery (30 March 1697, in Antwerp – 19 July 1742, in Antwerp) was a Flemish sculptor principally active in the Dutch Republic.
 He produced portrait busts, large scale statues for residences and gardens, church furniture, wall decorations, tomb monuments as well as small scale statuettes in boxwood, lime wood, ivory and terracotta.
 The latter were made for elite collectors who liked to admire such objects in the privacy of their homes.
 He worked on various projects for William IV of Orange-Nassau, the Prince of Orange who later became the Stadtholder.
 He is regarded as the leading sculptor active in the Dutch Republic in the first half if the 18th century.

 Life

 He was the son of the sculptor Albert Xavery and Catharina Maria Herry (Herri).
 He had a younger brother called Gerardus Josephus who became a painter.
 His father probably taught him before he entered the studio of Michiel van der Voort the Elder.
 Van der Voort operated a large workshop in Antwerp which produced Baroque church furniture for the principal churches in Flanders.
 He stayed in the van der Voort workshop until moving to Vienna in 1719.

 From there he went to Italy where he was in Rome.
 Instead of returning to his home country he settled in The Hague in the Dutch Republic.
 He likely arrived in The Hague in 1721 where he is recorded as paying in June 1721 his half master's money as a sculptor to the local artists' guild, the Confrerie Pictura.
 His decision to settle in this city may have to do with the activities of the French architect Daniel Marot.
 Marot was at that time leading many construction and decorative projects in The Hague for which he hired many artists from abroad.
 There were no sculptors of quality in the city which meant Xavery had hardly any competition.

 In 1725 he obtained the citizenship of The Hague and married Maria Christina Robart, a daughter of the goldsmith Claude Robart.
 The couple had three daughters and three sons.
 His sons Frans and Jacob would go on to become painters.
 His three daughters were reportedly all painters but their work is not known.
 In November 1725 he became a full member of the Confrerie Pictura in The Hague.